 Shippensburg University has several agreements with health professional schools that enable qualified and motivated students to enter a professional program before they complete their requirements for the baccalaureate degree.
 If students complete at least 90 credits of specific course work (with advisement), Shippensburg University will accept credits transferred from the affiliated program after students complete their first professional year.
 Students are then awarded a B.S. in biology.
 Though admission is not guaranteed, the programs do give Shippensburg University students preferred consideration for admission.
+Accelerated articulation agreements exist with:

+- Philadelphia College of Osteopathic Medicine

+- Pennsylvania College of Optometry

+- Temple University School of Podiatric Medicine

+- Temple University School of Dentistry

+- New York Chiropractic College

+- Logan Chiropractic College

-Accelerated articulation agreements exist with Philadelphia College of Osteopathic Medicine, Pennsylvania College of Optometry, Temple University School of Podiatric Medicine, Temple University School of Dentistry, University of Pittsburgh School of Pharmacy, New York Chiropractic College, and Thomas Jefferson University - Jefferson College of Health Professions.
-An articulation program also exists with Arcadia University's Master's of Physician Assistant program.
+- Thomas Jefferson University Jefferson College of Health Professions

+An articulation program also exists with Arcadia University's Physician Assistant master's degree program.

-The Thomas Jefferson University College of Health Professions affiliation enables students to pursue undergraduate degrees in radiologic sciences, biotechnology, cytotechnology and nursing, a master's degree in occupational therapy and a doctoral degree in physical therapy.
+The Thomas Jefferson University College of Health Professions affiliation enables students to pursue undergraduate degrees in radiologic sciences, biotechnology, cytotechnology and nursing, a master's degree in occupational therapy, and a doctoral degree in physical therapy.
 Students complete two or three years of specific course work at Shippensburg University prior to being admitted to Thomas Jefferson University for the professional portion of their program.